op3ny/opentube/install-guide.md

 ## 📥 Prerequisites

 Ensure you have:
-- A Unix-based system (Linux, macOS)
+- A Debian-based system (Debian, etc)
 - `wget` installed for downloading files
 - Administrative permissions for installation